zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### connectWith `String` *(default: null)*

-Selector which determines the target ListBox container that should be used when items are transferd from and to the current ListBox widget.
-The `connectWith` option describes **one way** relationship, if the developer wants a two way connection then the connectWith option should be set on both widgets.
+A selector which determines that the target ListBox should be used when items are transferred from and to the current ListBox.
+The `connectWith` option defines **one-way** relationship - if the developer wants a two-way connection, then the `connectWith` option should be set on both widgets.

+> **Important**: Setting the same `connectWith` option by more than one ListBox widgets is not recommended as the behavior of `transferFrom` and `transferAllFrom` [tools](/api/javascript/ui/listbox#configuration-toolbar.tools) is not deterministic.

+> **Important**: Configuring a bidirectional relationship between two ListBox widgets results in a duplicated behavior of their `transferTo` and `transferFrom` as well as `transferAllTo` and `transferAllFrom` tools.
+If this isn't necessary, you can remove some of them from the [tools](/api/javascript/ui/listbox#configuration-toolbar.tools) option.

-#### Example - set up a one way connection from ListBoxA to ListBoxB
+#### Example - set up a one-way connection from ListBoxA to ListBoxB

     <select id="listBoxA">
         <option>ItemA1</option>